Insight

 3

-In this context, it is important to remember that multi-asset funds can be used to manage UK CGT liabilities in unwrapped portfolios, while providing diversification that can help reduce risk in uncertain times.
+As CGT rates increase, it’s important to remember that multi-asset funds can be used to manage UK CGT liabilities in unwrapped portfolios, while providing diversification that can help reduce risk in uncertain times.

 What is a multi-asset fund?

-Why is investing in a multi-asset fund beneficial for managing UK CGT?
 In a multi-asset fund, an investor is invested in one fund that comprises many underlying funds of various asset classes, such as equity, fixed income, and alternatives, and can provide a careful blend of active and passive investments, like ETFs.

 As the investment is in one fund rather than several different funds, there is no CGT charge when the manager sells underlying funds.
+Essentially, when the fund managers adjust holdings or rebalances within the multi-asset portfolio, no CGT charges are triggered.

 A liability only occurs when the investor sells units of the multi-asset fund and makes a profit that would take them above the annual allowance of £3,000, accounting for any losses or reliefs.

 As a multi-asset fund is very diversified across a mix of assets, geographies and sectors, the investment can help reduce risk in times of market uncertainty.
-The economic and market outlook is far from certain and there could be a volatile period ahead.
+Investors can choose a strategy that matches their investment goals, and by investing through a platform it can be cost efficient.

 Multi Asset Adviser Solutions